jgonera/openopj/docs/opj_format.markdown

 The last parameter element is followed by a 0 byte and a line feed (`00 0A`), i.e. if you encounter a parameter name equal to "\0", there are no more parameter elements.

+The section ends with a null block (or possibly it's another section which is usually empty).

+### Note list

+Note list contains multiple note sections one after another.

+#### Note section

+Note sections are composed of three blocks: header, name and contents.
+Header's structure is unknown and, as of now, it can be skipped.
+Name and contents both are blocks which contain a null-terminated string.